knpuniversity/javascript/knpu/ep2-es6/extends-super-calls.md

-# Extends Super Calls
+# Class Inheritance and super Calls

-So in PHP, obviously another thing that we can do with our classes is we can extend classes.
-Can we do that with the new syntax, and if so, how does it look?
-Well, the answer is of course.
-And how does it look?
-It looks almost exactly like PHP.
-Let's go to play.js for this.
-I'm going to create a new class called AGreatClass, because it is going to be a great class.
-I'll give it a constructor.
-We'll take in a greatNumber, and we'll set that on a new greatNumber property.
-Down below we'll create a new method called returnGreatThings, which it will, because it's going to return our greatNumber.
-Down below we'll create a new constant, aGreatObject, set to new AGreatClass.
-We'll pass it a great number, which is 42.
-Let's console.log aGreatObject.returnGreatThings.
-No mysteries here what this is going to return.
-We execute the file.
-It does 42.
-Awesome.

-Now let's create another class, class AnotherGreatClass, because we're on a roll.
-This time, I want this class to extend a great class, so we do the exact same thing we do in PHP, the exact same words, extends AGreatClass, and that's it.
-We're not overriding anything yet.
-We're not making any changes, we're just extending that, so if we change our variable now to be a new instance of AnotherGreatClass, and then we run the file, we get the exact same thing back.
-From here, pretty much all the rules of extending things in PHP work in JavaScript with just a little bit of different syntax in some cases.
-For example, if we want to, we can override returnGreatThings.
-We'll return something else that's great, which is adventure.
-By doing this, it should override the parent class method and it does.

-Okay, so what if we want to call the parent method, which in PHP we'd normally say parent::returnGreatThings?
-Well, in JavaScript, we do that not with the word parent but with the word super: let greatNumber = super.returnGreatThings, and now we're going to return an array of great things, like a greatNumber and then something else that's great, like adventure.
-This time, we get both of them.
-Okay, so what about over in the constructor?
-Because really I should be able to pass in the greatNumber and the great thing, adventure, into this class.
-Let's change the constructor.
-We'll pass in a greatWord and say this.greatWord = greatWord.
-What do you think's going to happen here?
-We're setting the greatWord.
-We're not calling the parent constructor, so maybe greatNumber would be undefined on the parent structure.
-I'm not exactly sure, so let's find out.
+In PHP, one class can extend another.
+So, can we do that in JavaScript?
+Totally!
+And once again, you're going to *love* it.

+To try this out, let's go back to the `play.js` file.
+Create a new class: `AGreatClass`, because, it's going to be a great class.
+Give it a `constructor` with a `greatNumber` arg and set that on a property.

+Below, add one new method: `returnGreatThings`, which it will, because it's going to return our `greatNumber`.

+Finally, create a new constant, `aGreatObject`, set to `new AGreatClass(42)`.
+Let's `console.log(aGreatObject.returnGreatThings())`.

+There's no mystery about what this is going to return.
+Run the file!
+Yep, 42, awesome!

+## Extending a Class

+Now, let's create another class, `class AnotherGreatClass`, because we're on a roll.
+But, I want this to be a *sub class* of `AGreatClass`.
+Do that *just* like we would in PHP: `extends AGreatClass`.

+That is it.
+We're not overriding anything yet, but this should work.
+Change the varaible to be a new `AnotherGreatClass`, and then run the file!
+It works!

+## Overriding a Method and Calling super

+From here, pretty much all the rules of extending things in PHP work in JavaScript, with just a *little* bit of a different syntax.
+For example, we can override `returnGreatThings`.
+Let's return something else that's great: `adventure`!
+This completely overrides the parent class method.

+Okay, but what if we want to call the *parent* method.
+In PHP, we would say `parent::returnGreatThings()`.
+Well, in JavaScript, the magic word is `super`:
+`let greatNumber = super.returnGreatThings()`.
+Let's return an array of great things, like `greatNumber` and `adventure`.
+This time, it prints both.
+Love it!

+## Overriding the constructor

+Can we override the `constructor` in the same way?
+Because really, I should be able to pass the `greatNumber` and the great thing, `adventure`, into this class.

+Override the `constructor` and give it just one argument: `greatWord`.
+Then, set `this.greatWord = greatWord`.
+What do you think will happen when we run this?
+We're setting the `greatWord` property... but we're not calling the parent constructor.
+So maybe `this.greatNumber` will be undefined?
+I don't know!
+Let's find out!

+Run it!
+Ah, we get an error in the `constructor`!

+> this is not defined

+Interesting!
+Inside `construct()`, there is no `this` variable!
+And PhpStorm is trying to tell us why:

+> Missed superclass's constructor invocation

-When we run it this time, we actually get an error right when our constructor's run.
-It says, "this is not defined."
-It's actually right here.
-It says this is not defined, right there.
-If you hover over the PhpStorm error, it says, "Missed superclass's constructor invocation."
-Unlike PHP, where calling the parent constructor is usually a good idea but ultimately optional, in JavaScript, it's required.
+Unlike PHP - where calling the parent constructor is usually a good idea, but ultimately optional - in JavaScript, it's required.
 You must call the parent's constructor.

-Let's actually give this two arguments, which will be greatNumber and then greatWord, and then to call the parent's constructor, it's not what you'd think it was.
-It's not super.constructor.
-You actually treat super like a function, so super and pass in that greatNumber.
+So let's give this two arguments: `greatNumber` and `greatWord`.
+To call the parent constructor... it's  *not* what you might think: `super.constructor()`.
+You actually treat `super` like a *function*: `super(greatNumber)`.

-Now down here we can actually print out this.greatWord, and we'll pass in 42 and adventure.
-After all these changes, run it, and it works.
-You use the same extends tag.
-You can override methods the same way.
-The only difference is that we used super instead of parent, and you must call the parent constructor if you override it, by using super as a function.
+Below, let's print out `this.greatWord` and pass in `42` and `adventure`.
+Ok, try it out!

+Yes! it works!
+Oh man, are you feeling like an JavaScript class pro or what?
+Now let's talk about something kinda weird: destructuring!